9 Enchanting First Snow Day Traditions will let you pick the perfect idea for your family to celebrate the start of a magical season.

 The closest winner to the actual inches in the spring gets to choose activity that everyone has to participate in.

 Make snowman pancakes an annual tradition that everyone will love.
-Stuff yourselves with this adorable treat and it doesn’t even have to be for breakfast.
+Stuffing yourselves with this adorable treat will warm your tummies and soul.

 Get ready to move.
 Start by opening all the windows and get all decked out wearing white.
 Start playing any song that has snow in the lyrics and dance along with the falling flakes.